A Brief History

 Whenever there is such a mysterious set of circumstances surrounding the loss of a military aircraft, conspiracy theorists will provide answers!
 The so called “Kinross Incident” as the loss of the F-89 and its crew has been dubbed has been attributed to a UFO capturing the jet in mid-flight, abducting the jet and crew for parts unknown.
 Sketchy and contradictory explanations by the US Air Force and denials from the Royal Canadian Air Force have fueled the conspiracy theories.
 Rumors among Air Force personnel and others that an alien abduction had taken place fanned the flames of controversy.

-Was an Air Force F-89 captured by aliens?
+Question for students (and subscribers): Was an Air Force F-89 captured by aliens?
 Did the pilot suffer from vertigo and crash his jet without a radio report of impending disaster?
 What do you think happened?
-Please feel free to share your opinions on this mysterious event.
+Please feel free to share your opinions on this mysterious event in the comments section below this article.

 Your readership is much appreciated!